jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Rate houses

-As a realtor or buyer, I need the ability rate housing during or after the designated showing start time.
+As an authenticated user of the system, I need the ability rate housing during or after the designated showing start time.
 I would prefer to provide my ratings on the **Property Details Page**.

 Do not allow me to provide a rating before the designated showing start time.

-As a buyer, I need the ability to provide the following feedback on a property:
+As a potential home buyer, I need the ability to provide the following feedback on a property:

   - Buyer Interest Rating
   - Overall Experience Rating